krismichalski/docker-rails/README.md

 Default: `[empty string]`

 You can add additional files to whitelist when checking for rails new command to run.

-E.g. `RAILS_NEW_IGNORED_FILES=Dockerfile.production,compose-production.yml`
+For example `RAILS_NEW_IGNORED_FILES=Dockerfile.production,compose-production.yml`

 ### LOCAL_USER_ID